 - Aptitude to behave in conformity with relevant regulations

-One single exam (100% of the grade) at the end of the course (two hours of two modules, four hours for four modules).
+One single exam (100% of the grade) at the end of the course (two hours for two modules, four hours for four modules).
 Open book.
 Practical cases.

 No required readings.